unbit/uwsgi-docs/Tornado.rst

    io_loop.add_callback(me.switch)

-in this way after every yield a me.switch() function is called allowing the resume of the callable
+in this way after every yield a me.switch() function is called allowing the resume of the callable.

+Thanks to this hook you can transparently host standard WSGI applications without changing them.

 Binding and listening with Tornado